MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/index-add.md

     1. If you don't have an existing resource, choose **Create a new Azure AI Search resource**.
 Select **Next**.

-1. Select Azure Open AI connection you want to use.
+1. Select the Azure OpenAI connection you want to use.
 Select **Next**.

 1. Enter a name you want to use for your vector index.
 Select **Next**.
 1. Review the details you entered and select **Create**